 The Government is going on with some new tactics to bring in some of the products under GST system.
 As hinted by Finance Minister, Arun Jaitley, there could be an inclusion of products under GST with the reduction of GST rates on some products.
 Major products which can come under GST rates slab includes :

 Total Revisions in GST Rates

-Till date, there has been 27 successful GST council meeting in which council has recommended various relief measures regarding GST rates on goods and services.
-GST Council Meeting is chaired by the Finance Minister who gives clarification and recommendation regarding various changes made in the GST rates of the goods and services.
+Till date, there has been 32 GST council meetings till January 2019 in which the council has recommended various relief measures regarding GST rates on goods and services.
+GST Council Meeting is chaired by the Finance Minister providing clarification and recommendation regarding various changes made in the GST rates of the goods and services.

 GST Council Meetings

-Some of the important GST council meeting held till date are mentioned below :
+Some of the important GST council meetings held till date are mentioned below:

 Some of the major changes initiated in the meeting includes-